-2. Identify instructions
+2. Identify Instructions

 Pay particular attention to all required attached documents.
 Your response should include all necessary attachments (usually in PDF form).
 This is the easiest section in the RFP to make mistakes because it’s usually completed last.
 A single missing signature or typo can cost you a bid.
 Check your attachments carefully, line by line, before your RFP response submission.

-3. Reply with reminders
+3. Reply with Reminders

 From time to time, we all forget to include an attachment or other required document in our RFP response.
-We are human, after all!
+We’re human, after all!
 Avoid this pitfall by creating automated reminders to be sent out to specific staff when you assign deliverables.
 The RFP response process is complex and lengthy, so tasks are oftentimes forgotten along the way.
 Send out reminders early on so that each team member knows what he/she is responsible for and when it’s due.

 These reminders can easily be created and sent through a shared calendar attached to email, such as Gmail.
 The reminder will pop up as a notification on team members’ desktops.
 Reminders will ensure the development process runs smoothly and prevent the loss of a bid from failing to include the proper documents.

-4. Familiarize yourself with “Find and Replace”
+4. Familiarize Yourself With “Find and Replace”

 Creating a new RFP response from scratch can be tedious and tiresome.
 Work smarter, not harder!
-Our next RFP tip is that there is most probably existing content in your RFP library you can add to your response.
+Our next RFP tip is that there’s most probably existing content in your RFP library you can add to your response.
 Over time, gather relevant content that you can reuse for future bids.
 This will save you time and ensure you have a complete library of responses at your disposal when you begin a new bid process.

 When repurposing content from previous bids, use Find and Replace search functionality to update bid target names and other RFP-specific information.
-To do so, press “Ctrl+F” on Windows and “Command+F” on Mac.
+To do so, press Ctrl + F on Windows and Command + F on Mac.
 Be sure to account for small differences and proper sentence structure (abbreviations, possessive contractions, etc.) to confirm that your RFP response has the correct information.
 And always review the content in its entirety afterwards to make sure all changes are correct!

-5. Diversify your RFP response’s design
+5. Diversify Your RFP Response’s design

 Don’t forget the importance of a well-designed RFP response.
 Once you’ve ensured your proposal is compliant with RFP instructions and you’ve updated the content, incorporate pictures and design elements into your proposal, including: